azdavis/azdavis.net/src/simple-js-game/index.md

 ## Create an click event handling function

-We need a function that, given a row and column, returns _a function_ which when called, updates the games internal state, then renders any changes.
+We need a function that, given a row and column, returns _a function_ which when called, updates the game's internal state, then renders any changes.

     // createOnclick(r: number, c: number): (): void
     // REQUIRES: 0 <= r < number of rows and 0 <= c < number of columns.